 You’ll need to estimate your costs and forecast potential income from your rental.
 Some of these costs include maintenance, mortgage, HOA fees, taxes, pest control, landscaping, among others.

-The safest, most stable way to create generational wealth in real estate is the long term buy and hold strategy.
+The safest, most stable way to create generational wealth in real estate is the buy-and-hold strategy.
 But as with any investment, don’t expect the big bucks right away.
 You need to do your due diligence and work with an experienced team.
-Since 2003, RealWealth has been helping its members find and locate profitable buy and hold investment properties.
-We provide education, networking and research to help you build a real estate portfolio for real wealth, so you can live life on your own terms.
-Become a member today for free to start investing.
+Since 2003, RealWealth has been helping its members find and locate profitable turnkey investment properties.
+We provide education and connections to help you build a real estate portfolio, plus membership is 100% free!
+Join RealWealth today to see properties and pro formas.